georgelza/MongoCreator-GoProducer-avro/README.md

 2. See infrastructure directory for supporting container creates.
 Each infrastructure directory have a local Makefile.

     See blog-doc/diagrams/ImageAncestry.png for high level order of creation.
+    See the various blog-doc/diagrams/*DBLinaegeOver.jpg for a visual representation of the various data lineages followed.

     As a start, execute the make pullall to docker pull the source images, followed by make buildall to build the images.
     After this you can change into one of the 5 sub directories devlab-* and do a make build followed by make run and then make deploy
     Note make deploy sometimes is a bit to fast, and the topic create fails, just execute it again.

-    There is also a little script called cremongoatlassinks.
-If you populate a file .pwdmongoatlas with your Atlas credentials then this will create a sink job to push salesbaskets and salespayments onto MongoDB Atlas.
+    There is also a little script called creConnect/cremongoatlassinks.
+If you populate the file .pwdmongoatlas with your Atlas credentials then this will create a sink job to push salesbaskets and salespayments onto MongoDB Atlas.
 Likewise if you decide to deploy a local mongodb instance/container then populate .pwdmongolocal with the credentials for cremonglocalsinks.sh use.

 ## Note: